Categories: Lease Accounting

 Capitalized or expensed as incurred

-• Preliminary project stage: This stage includes activities associated with an entity’s decision to obtain the technology provided by the SBITA.
-Any cost incurred in the preliminary project stage will be expensed as incurred.
+This stage includes activities associated with an entity’s decision to obtain the technology provided by the SBITA.
+Typical activities include evaluating alternatives, determining needed technology, and selecting a vendor.
+In accordance with GASB 96, all outlays in this stage are considered primary and must be expensed as incurred.

-• Initial implementation stage: This stage includes activities related to designing, configuring, coding, testing, and installing the subscription assets.
-These charges are capitalized as part of the subscription asset.
+This stage includes activities related to designing, configuring, coding, testing, and installing the subscription assets.
+The initial implementation stage includes all ancillary charges necessary to place the subscription asset into service.
+Outlays in this stage generally should be capitalized as an addition to the subscription asset.

 What is a subscription asset?